swap357/numba-prototypes/mlir-tutorials/tutorials/2. Conditionals and Loops in MLIR/README.md

 ```

-The most interesting transformation here is the `convert-scf-to-cf` which converts the human readable structured control flow into a more machine code (amchine readable) like form.
-It transforms the for loop into multiple jump (namely the `cf.br`) statements as follows:
+The most interesting transformation here is the `convert-scf-to-cf` which converts the human readable structured control flow into a more machine code (machine readable) like form.
+It transforms the for loop into multiple branch jump statements (namely the `cf.br` statements) as follows:

 ```
     %c0 = arith.constant 0 : index